AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>8</td>
-    <td>Offline authentication must be utilizing a strong key derivation function like PBKDF2 with sufficient work factor (20,000 minimum, but this value should be increased over time due to hardware advancements)</td>
+    <td>Offline authentication must utilize a strong key derivation function (e.g. PBKDF2) that is configured with sufficient work factor (e.g. 20,000 minimum) to generate the Key Encryption Key (KEK).
+The work factor should be increased over time to account for hardware advancements</td>
   </tr>
   <tr>
     <td>9</td>